-Protecting marine, coastal and land resources in Mauritania
+Protecting marine, coastal and land resources in Mauritania (completed)

 Title: Co-management of marine, coastal and terrestrial resources Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Mauritania Lead executing agency: Ministry of the Environment and Sustainable Development (MEDD) Overall term: 2018 to 2021